 Boats for recreational fishing can range from a few hundred pounds for a pre-owned open boat with a small outboard that you might find on Gumtree or Ebay, or into the millions for a luxury sports fishing mega yacht like the Vikings or Jarrett Bay boats.
 A ‘cheap’ fishing boat to buy, may not provide you the best economy long term, boats and their engines require a fair bit of maintenance, and buying a cheap boat that has been poorly maintained may see you needing to replace costly parts and spend out on repairs during your ownership.
 Prices do vary, however there is a boat for every budget.

 However, if you want to get straight out to coastal marks with your first boat, and want to have the creature comforts of a covered wheelhouse, toilet, cooking facilities etc, something like the Rodman 810, Rodman 870 or Rodman 890 Ventura is a great place to start.
-These boats have a class-leading strength of build making them ideal for sea fishing, but this does mean they are too large for towing behind a vehicle in the UK, so you'd need a mooring or marina berth to keep the boat on.
-These models are available as used fishing boats and we also have new Rodman and Kingfisher boats available.
-Why not drop us a line to see what we currently have available?
+These boats have a class-leading strength of build making them ideal for sea fishing, but this does mean they are too large for towing behind a vehicle in the UK, so you’d need a mooring or marina berth to keep the boat on.
+These models are available as used fishing boats and we also have new Rodman boats available.
+Why not drop us a line to see what we currently have on the market?

 As well as considering the type of boat you want, when buying a used boat you also want to consider the boat’s condition.
 If you’re spending a fair amount of money on the boat, you’ll want to have the boat surveyed to check for any potential defects or issues.
 You’ll also want to be sure that the boat has the relevant and suitable paperwork, as you may need this whilst the boat is in your ownership, and you’ll certainly need it when you come to sell it.